Suchismita-Deb/Suchismita-Deb.github.io/content/post/UnitTesting/MockitoJUnit.md

 > Thumb Rule - For testing the public method
 > - If there is parameter in the public method then make the parameter.
+>   - If the parameter will be used again then in the top we can make the @MockBean TdrShortForm tdrshortform.
+>   - If it is used only in that method then we can write TdrShortFrom tdrShortForm = mock(TdrShortForm.class) inside the method.
 > - If it is calling any other private method then we need to assert equal or check with the return of the private method.
 This is the final test of the method.
 > - If the private method is calling any other service class then mock the service class with passing parameter(like any(), anyMap()) and thenReturn.